Endangered Animal Sanctuary Volunteer in Peru

 - Preparing material to teach general public and children about the animals.

-- Expect about 6hrs of activity per day!
+- Expect about 6 hours of activities per day!

 ***Feeding the animals is not possible during reproduction time.***